 Hedges around the Capel allotments, along Mortimer Road as well as the vegetation around the Beare Green Community Centre and the Beare Green Pavilion car park are all maintained by CPC.
 The hedges on both sides of Old Horsham Road, Beare Green are the responsibility of CPC as is the pond at the end of Moorhurst Lane.

-PARISH HALL and OFFICE
+PARISH OFFICE and HALL

 The complete list of the powers and duties of a parish council are available in this document.
 Within it you will see that the scope of powers is wide, giving the council the legal authority to maintain your parish.

-An External audit was conducted on September 23rd 2017 and will continue annually, the certificate can be viewed here.
+An External audit was conducted on September 13th 2023 and will continue annually, the certificate can be viewed here.